mille5a9/charmed/README.md

 Displays the new compressed number of bytes and the compression ratio.

+### HASH

+Small C# Console Application that uses Microsoft\'s System.Security.Cryptography Namespace to detect the usage of one of five different hash functions.
+The user inputs a string and the hash result that came from the string, and the program informs the user of which function the hash came from.

 ### MAZE

 New attempt of Lab 3 from a Data Structures course.
 Lab 3